 This image highlights the four ventricles as they show on a brain CT.

-The choroid plexus consists mainly of ependymal cells.
+A choroid plexus consists mainly of ependymal cells.
 The main function of the ependymal cells is the production of cerebrospinal fluid (secretory quality) through the filtration of arterial blood.
 Cerebrospinal fluid (CSF) drains from the lateral ventricles into the third ventricle further via the cerebral aqueduct into the fourth ventricle.
 From there the fluid escapes through lateral openings of the fourth ventricle into the subarachnoid space.
 The ependymal cells of the choroid plexus form a thin layer (ependyma) that covers the inner wall of the ventricles and surrounds the core of the plexus.
 The ependyma acts as an important filter, known as the blood-cerebrospinal fluid barrier (BCSFB).
 The blood-cerebrospinal fluid barrier is in addition to the blood-brain barrier (BBB) a dynamic interface to maintain a stable environment for brain cells (neurons).
 The two barriers restrict the passage of large molecules, including microbes and cancer cells, into the brain while allowing the entry of water, lipid-soluble substances (oxygen, carbon dioxide), and molecules such as amino acids and glucose.
 Sugar is nutrition for the brain.
 Cerebrospinal fluid, also known as cerebrospinal “liquor” (sweet substance), is therefore rich in glucose (the brain consumes 25% of the body’s energy using about 150g of glucose daily).

 The ependymal cells of the choroid plexus originate from the endoderm and are therefore controlled from the brainstem.
 Neuroglial cells that provide support to the ependymal cells are of new mesodermal origin.

 CONFLICT-ACTIVE PHASE: Starting with the DHS, during the conflict-active phase ependymal cells of the choroid plexus proliferate proportionally to the intensity of the conflict.
 The biological purpose of the cell increase is to enhance the production of cerebrospinal fluid.
 With prolonged conflict activity a compact tumor (secretory type) forms as a result of the continuing cell augmentation.
 In conventional medicine, this is called a choroid plexus ependymoma.
 Contrary to a glioma, an ependymoma is a real brain tumor (see also pineal tumor and a pituitary adenoma).
-Which one of the four choroid plexuses is affected by the conflict is random.

 HEALING PHASE: Following the conflict resolution (CL), fungi or mycobacteria such as TB bacteria remove the cells that are no longer required.
 With the participation of TB bacteria the condition is called ependymoma tuberculosis, typically accompanied by night sweats.
 During the decomposing process the tumor might bleed into the affected ventricle.
 The bleeding occurs when the outer wall of the tumor breaks (compare with brain bleeding due to the rupture of a brain cyst).